KCCG/wrangling-genomics/_episodes/03-trimming.md

 $ qrsh -l mem_requested=16000M
 ~~~

+Note that 16 GB is about 16000 MB.
 Now you can finally run the basic trimmomatic command to verify that it is installed.

 ~~~